 Due to our insurance requirements, you need to be at least 18 years old to take part in the course – and there's no upper age limit.
 We welcome all participants on our Learn to Skate course, regardless of their gender identity.
 At the moment, to join the Bath travel team as a skater, you must identify as female or non-binary under the WFTDA ruleset – but this does not apply to referees, officials, or non-competing skaters.
 We would be very happy to have anyone else learn to skate with us with the intention of joining us as an official.

-The course will run for 12 weeks beginning Thursday 19th January.
 All sessions are held at: Wellsway Sports Centre, Keynsham BS31 1HH, in the main sports hall from 7.30pm – 10pm.

 The last hour (9-10pm) is spent off skates, watching our main league scrim, helping to officiate, timing skater penalties, learning the rules in action, chilling out with your new friends, meeting the league, and generally absorbing the derby vibes.
 We’re aware that people also have lives outside of roller derby (what?) so attendance for the last hour isn’t compulsory, but it’s highly encouraged and will hugely help your understanding of our fast- paced sport!